tauheednabil-TAN/Student-Course-Hub-project/README.md

-# Student-Course-Hub-project

-This is a website built for university, where there are mainly 3 class of user i.e. student,staff,admin.
+This is a website built for university, where there are mainly 3 class of user i.e. student, staff, admin.
 Prospective student can register themselves.
-Staff can see their academic stuffsand admin can bring changes to program, module leader,access list of students registered and many more.
+Staff can see their academic stuffsand admin can bring changes to program, module leader, access list of students registered and many more.

 1. At first extract the folder 'our_project'.Copy 'web_app_project' from the 'our_project' folder to htdocs/.